-This event has resulted in the Financial Statements being signed by Mr. Gbenga Alade - Chairman; Engr.
-Francis Agoha - Acting Managing Director, Dr. Napoleon David Okosu - Chief Financial Officer, Mr. Oluwaseyi Akinwale - Chairman, Board Audit Committee; and Mr. Akeem Babatunde as Company Secretary.
+On 25 March 2024, the Company's board members were restructured following changes in the boards of AMCON and BPE.
+As a result, the Financial Statements have been signed by Mr. Gbenga Alade (Chairman), Mr. Francis Agoha (Managing Director), Dr. Napoleon David Okosu (Chief Financial Officer), Mr. Oluwaseyi Akinwale (Chairman, Board Audit Committee), and Mr. Akeem Babatunde (Company Secretary).